'It looks like Armageddon': Paradise, California, lost in deadly wildfire

 Breaking News Emails

-Linda Fisher looked out her window Thursday morning and saw the pines beyond her backyard ablaze.
+LOS ANGELES — Linda Fisher looked out her window Thursday morning and saw the pines beyond her backyard in Paradise, California, ablaze.

 “That whole canyon was on fire,” the certified nursing assistant, 33, said.
 “When I saw the flames I called 911 and they said we’re not taking you out — you need to get out.”

-For the next 15 minutes, she ran around her two-story condominium in mountainous Paradise, California, and scooped up clothing for her boys, ages 4 and 8, before driving them into a traffic jam of evacuees punctuated by spot fires in every direction.
+For the next 15 minutes, she ran around her two-story condominium in mountainous Paradise, less than 100 miles north of Sacramento, and scooped up clothing for her boys, ages 4 and 8, before driving them into a traffic jam of evacuees punctuated by spot fires in every direction.

 Deadly wildfire ravages Northern CaliforniaNov.
 9, 201802:18